xPuls3/Pendorian-Elite-UI/README.md

 If you don't like DualView or your Pendoria setup makes it look dumb, disable it!

-Alot of features are disabled by default, I suggest looking through them for settings you might like.
+A Lot of features are disabled by default, I suggest looking through them for settings you might like.

+## Support
+This script is was created for Firefox, not Chrome, Chrome support relies on people reporting errors.

+This script was made for Violent Monkey, if you use Greasemonkey or Tampermonkey, I suggest switching.

 ## Contact
 [Discord](https://discord.gg/sX7nfjt)